njh/ruby-mqtt/README.md

        :will_qos => 0,
        :will_retain => false,

-       :tls_cafile => nil,
-       :tls_certfile => nil,
+       :reconnect => false,
-       :tls_keyfile => nil,
+       :ssl => false,
        :v311  => false
     }

 * :keep_alive - Time to determine a live client/server
-* :clean_session - Start with a new session or an unclean one (subscriptions saved or wiped, respectively)
+* :clean_session - Start with a new session or an unclean one (subscriptions wiped or saved, respectively)
 * :client_id - Client id sent to the server.
 Autogenerated if nil.
 * :ack_timeout - Timeout to receive an ACK.
-* :reconnect - If the connection is dropped, reconnect.
 * :username - If the servers supports auth, the username.
 * :password - If the servers supports auth, the username.

-A will topic is a message that the server should send in the scenario of a server disconnection.
+A will topic is a message that the server should send in the scenario of a client disconnection.
 * :will_topic
 * :will_payload
 * :will_qos
 * :will_retain

-Files for SSL auth.
-* :tls_cafile
-* :tls_certfile
-* :tls_keyfile
+Miscellanea parameters.

+* :reconnect - If the connection is dropped, reconnect.
+* :ssl - If the connection will use a ssl connection
-By default, messages are sent complying with the MQTT 3.1.0 spec.
+* :v311 By default, messages are sent complying with the MQTT 3.1.0 spec.
 With this parameter set as "true", the messages are sent based on the MQTT 3.1.1 spec.
-:v311  => false

 Subscribe
 Select topic and qos level (0 if not provided)